OpenDataDSL/documentation/docs/product/API Reference Guides/REST API Guide/Standards-and-Conventions.md

 ## Security

-In order to use the REST API, you need to have a valid ID token and pass that as the Authorization header in the following way:
+In order to use the REST API, you need to have a valid ID or ACCESS token and pass that as the Authorization header in the following way:

 ```
 Authorization: Bearer <IDTOKEN>